frappsec/frappsec.github.io/FrAppSec.md

 Traditionally, the application security audit is perceived as a non-technical compliance check.

-It's important to have a strict ruleset around audits including:
+It's important to have a strict rule set around audits including:

 - The scope
 - Methodology